Diary of Frederick William Gadsby Annand, 1917 - Part 2

 Left Glasgow at 9.45 & travelled through

-Highland to INVERNESS arriving there at 4.45.
+Highlands to INVERNESS, arriving there at 4.45.

 Had good walk along & across NESS & by castle.

-Stayed at Railway St Hotel.
+Stayed at Railway Stn Hotel.

 FRIDAY 26th.

-Spent 2 hrs & lunched at Boat of Garten.
+Spent 2 hrs & lunched at Boat of Garten

-left Inverness at 8.40 & went over
+Left Inverness at 8.40 & went via

-Torres to BOAT of GARTEN.
+Forres to BOAT of GARTEN.
 Thence back

-N E to CRAIGGELLACHIE, & thence via
+N E to CRAIGELLACHIE, & thence via

 Keith, Huntly & Kintore to ABERDEEN.